mariaenid/git-commit-history/README.md

 ## Run App

 We have two apps, one for frontend called cloud and one called api.
 I am using nx to create an integrated monorepo for the apps.
-They are built using React and NestJs respectively
+They are built using React and NestJs respectively.
+Also, to that works you need start a PostgresSQL database (Required for the login option), you can use the docker-compose provided to run one.
+If you want to change some names or credentials, please update docker.env

 ## Install dependencies

-Do you need install docker and set a .env with your own credentials.
-See an example on .env.template, then run:
+Do you need install docker and set a .env with your own credentials for GithubApiRest and the DataBase.
+See an example on .env.template.
+After that you are ready to run the example.
+The First steps is run the install

 `npm install`

-## Install dockerUser docker to init a database and init a login app
+## If you are using  docker-compose docker for the database.
+Init the database

 `docker compose up -d`